spatie/laravel-site-search/docs/advanced-usage/using-a-custom-indexer.md

 By default, the `Spatie\SiteSearch\Indexers\DefaultIndexer` is used.
 This indexer makes the best effort in determining the page title, description, and content of your page.

+The implementation of `entries()` of the `DefaultIndexer` will chop up your content in pieces of a few sentences long.
+We do this to keep the record size within [the limits of Meilisearch](https://docs.meilisearch.com/reference/features/known_limitations.html#design-limitations).

 If the results yielded by `DefaultIndexer` are not good enough for your content, you can create a custom indexer.
 An indexer is any class that implements `Spatie\SiteSearch\Indexers\Indexer`.
 Here's how that interface looks like.

 ```php